b2220333/suturo_docs/components/manipulation.rst

 The parameter :code:`joint_state_command_topic` specifies a topic on which the commands are published as *sensor_msgs/JointState*.
 This is mainly a feature to make the server compatible with the current version of the `iai_naive_kinematics_sim <https://github.com/code-iai/iai_naive_kinematics_sim>`_.

 The parameter :code:`visualization_target_frame` determines the name of the frame that all threedimensional visualization will be published in.
 By default this value is set to :code:`base_link`.

+The parameter :code:`cpqs_target_frame` determines the name of the frame that the in-scene points calculated by the closest point query system should be relative to.
+By default this value is set to :code:`base_link`.

 Executing a Controller
 ''''''''''''''''''''''